Violent Femmes (album): Cover

-Reception
+Release and reception

+At the time of its release, The Violent Femmes garnered airplay on college radio and sold modestly on LP and cassette, peaking in the lower rungs of Billboard’s Top 200 album chart.
+The album’s cult following and subsequent release on compact disc led to steady sales well into the 1990s, pushing it up into Billboard’s Hot 100 with sales topping seven million physical copies.
+In Australia, the album charted even higher, hitting #34 upon initial release and then climbing back up to #31 in 1991.

 In a contemporary review for Rolling Stone, J. D. Considine wrote that Violent Femmes was precocious yet dynamic, with a good balance between Gano's direct lyrics and the full sound of the music.
 Robert Christgau of the Village Voice compared Gano to Jonathan Richman of the Modern Lovers.
 Gano himself grew tired of comparisons to Richman, as by his own account he was actually trying to sound like Steve Wynn of the Dream Syndicate.

 In a retrospective write-up for AllMusic, Steve Huey called Violent Femmes "one of the most distinctive records of the early alternative movement and an enduring cult classic," noting that "the music also owes something to the Modern Lovers' minimalism, but powered by Brian Ritchie's busy acoustic bass riffing and the urgency and wild abandon of punk rock, the Femmes forged a sound all their own," while crediting Gano for keeping "the music engaging and compelling without overindulging in his seemingly willful naiveté."

 Violent Femmes has been included in lists of the best albums of the 1980s by publications such as Pitchfork, who in a 2002 list ranked it 36th, and Slant Magazine, who in a 2012 list ranked it 21st.
 In 2014, PopMatters listed Violent Femmes as an essential alternative rock album of the 1980s.
 It also placed at number 974 in the 2000 edition of the book All Time Top 1000 Albums, and was included in the book 1001 Albums You Must Hear Before You Die.